-In non-initialised simulations, none of the models captured the observed EASM, as indicated by an insignificant ACC (Figure 3).
-The CanCM4 and the GFDL-CM2p1 simulate a negative phase, while the BCC-CSM1-1, the HadCM3, the MIROC5 and the MPI-ESM-LR all predicted a positive phase of the EASM.
-With initialisation, the GFDL-CM2p1 and the MIROC5 improved the skill to simulate the EASM, the CanCM4 and the MPI-ESM-LR displayed hardly any reaction, while the BCC-CSM1-1 and the HadCM3 showed a worse performance than without initialisation.
+In non-initialised simulations, none of the models capture the observed EASM, as indicated by an insignificant ACC (Fig. 3).
+The CanCM4 and the GFDL-CM2p1 simulate a negative phase, while the BCC-CSM1-1, the HadCM3, the MIROC5, and the MPI-ESM-LR all predicted a positive phase of the EASM.
+With initialisation, the GFDL-CM2p1 and the MIROC5 improve the skill to simulate the EASM, the CanCM4 and the MPI-ESM-LR displayed hardly any reaction, while the BCC-CSM1-1 and the HadCM3 show a worse performance than without initialisation.
 Particularly with anomaly initialisation, the HadCM3 significantly lost its prediction skill in capturing the EASM.
-The CMIP5 models showed different response to the initialisation in predicting the EASM on seasonal time-scale.
-To understand the potential reason, we analysed the principle components of six variables, which contributed to the EASM.
-The details are presented in Section 4.
+The CMIP5 models show different responses to the initialisation in predicting the EASM on a seasonal timescale.
+To understand the potential reason, we analyse the principal components of six variables which contribute to the EASM.
+The details are presented in Sect.
+4.

-4. EASM-ENSO COUPLED MODE IN CMIP5
+4 EASM-ENSO coupled mode in CMIP5

-We employed the EOF method to analyse the leading EOF modes of the six meteorological variables anomaly in the EASM region (0°-50°N, 100°-140°E).
-The first EOF mode of the rainfall is characterised by a "sandwich" pattern, which showed sharp contrast between the prominent rainfall centre over Malaysia, the Yangtze River valley and the south of Japan, and the enhanced rainfall over the Indo-China Peninsula and the Philippine Sea (Figure 4).
-The increased precipitation is associated with cyclones in the low-level (850 hPa) and anticyclones in the upper level (200 hPa).
+We employ the EOF method to analyse the anomaly in the leading EOF modes of the six meteorological variables in the EASM region ($0^{\circ}-50^{\circ}$ N, $100^{\circ}-140^{\circ}$ E).
+The first EOF mode of the rainfall is characterised by a "sandwich" pattern, which shows sharp contrast between the prominent rainfall centre over Malaysia, the Yangtze River valley, and the south of Japan and the enhanced rainfall over the Indo-China peninsula and the Philippine Sea (Fig. 4).
+The increased precipi-